Business Planning and Startup Sites:

 Lexis/Nexis “Company Dossier” allows comparing companies in an industry:

 Shows financial data and ratios (e.g. P/E, inventory turnover, etc.) for top companies (by sales) and links to recent news and other information about the industry.
 You can also create a more customized table by selecting “Create a company list”.

 Company Annual Reports - All publicly traded companies in Canada are required to publish an annual report of their operations.
 These include not only financial details, but also insights into the business conditions and operating environment of the industry.
 Some parts to look at: Letter to Shareholders (introduction by CEO) can include a summary of industry trends/conditions/issues faced by the company, and “Management discussion and analysis” section can include hints of the company’s strategy for dealing with these and other operational issues.
 Latest reports available on company websites, or search SEDAR.

 A searchable database of public company filings (annual reports, etc.) to Securities Regulatory Agencies in Canada.
 You can limit a search to Industry Group, and type of document, e.g. “Management Discussion & Analysis”.

 (For U.S. public companies, search EDGAR for the equivalent Form 10-K. The “Business Overview Section” requires a description of the nature of competition in the industry.)

 Some private company information is found in Lexis/Nexis directories.
 The main source of information on private companies is usually the press: newspapers, journals and magazines.
-Search the ProQuest news and business databases, Business Source Elite and Lexis/Nexis.
+Search the ProQuest news and business databases, Business Source Premier and Lexis/Nexis.

 Demographic and Social Statistics: